reisenberger/architecture-center/docs/guide/design-principles/design-for-change.md

+# Design Principles for Azure Applications
-# Design for change
+## 8. Design for change

-An evolutionary design is key for continuous innovation.
+**An evolutionary design is key for continuous innovation.**

 All successful applications change over time, whether to fix bugs, add new features, bring in new technologies, or make existing systems more scalable and resilient.
 If all the parts of an application are tightly coupled, it becomes very hard to introduce changes into the system.
 A change in one part of the application may break another part, or cause changes to ripple through the entire codebase.